 Along with these creative endeavors, other significant milestones in Dr. Quinnan’s career included an invitation to act as the Director of the internationally-renowned Institute of College Student Values in 2004-05 hosted by Florida State.
 He founded an acclaimed Leadership Summit symposium at San Diego State University in 2009 which remains a major leadership event in Southern California to this day.
 In the same spirit of invention, he launched a Next Generation Initiatives program to provide seed-grants for experimental models of student engagement, debuted a cutting-edge Expressions in Leadership conference focused on the creativity in leading, and later championed, under the branding of “Where Talent Meets Opportunity”, the opening of a brand new Career Development Center at the University of Texas at Arlington.

 Attuned to the importance of resource development, Dr. Quinnan is a proven, effective fundraiser.
 While at San Diego State, he secured direct and in-kind gifts of more than $2.1 million in less than three years and more than $250,000 in corporate sponsorships during an 18-month period at the University of Texas at Arlington.
 Dr. Quinnan has made a priority of establishing Richmont as a thought-leader in higher education as plainly evidenced by the amount of grant support received from external foundations.
 Among these prominent entities are The Maclellan Family Foundations, Kaiser Permanente Health Care, John and Polly Sparks Foundation, the Fitzgerald Foundation, One Hundred Shares, the Roski Family Trust, and the National Christian Trust.
 He has been successful in this endeavor, increasing by fivefold the amount of funding secured by the University.
 While he has never held a formal appointment in college advancement, he has raised millions in the course of his career.
-Beyond these development efforts, Quinnan understands that actively pursuing enrollment growth as well as corporate support, and enrollment growth to further enhance the University’s financial base.
+Beyond fundraising, he also actively pursues public-private partnerships, foundation, as well as corporate support, and enrollment growth to further enhance the University’s financial base.

 In his personal life, Dr. Quinnan treasures spending time with his extraordinary wife and daughter.
 He also enjoys fitness and mind-body wellness activities, travel, philanthropic work, and however modestly, striving to make the world a little better one act of kindness at a time.